RealPsyclops/hierarchical_bookmarks_for_llms/README.md

 ## License

-MIT — do whatever you want with it.
+[CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) — use it however you want, just give credit.

 ## Contact